 1. A lesion occupied with air and existing in bone: Pneumatocysts are found in the ilium, the spinal vertebra, or in the sacrum.

-2. The air-bladder of particular aquatic plants: The floats of seaweeds are called pneumatocysts and contain carton dioxide or oxygen.
+2. The air-bladder of particular aquatic plants: The floats of seaweeds are called pneumatocysts and contain carbon dioxide or oxygen.

 pneumatogram (s) (noun)